hkx3upper/Karlann/README.md

 **Karlann**, and all its submodules and repos, unless a license is otherwise specified, are licensed under **GPLv3** LICENSE.
 Dependencies are licensed by their own.
 ## Warning：
-Using this program might render your computer into an unstable state.
 For educational purposes only, use at your own responsibility.
+And using this program might render your computer into an unstable state.
 ## References：
 https://github.com/Aekras1a/Labs/tree/master/Labs/WinDDK/7600.16385.1/src/input/kbdclass
 https://github.com/ZoloZiak/WinNT4/tree/master/private/ntos/dd/kbdclass